In UXPin, you have access to a variety of fonts. This includes Google Fonts and any fonts installed on your computer.

 shortcut to open the font picker right away for a selected text element.

 The font picker lets you filter all your fonts by All, Local, Google, and Shared (if uploaded).
 To manage and customize all categories, click on the cog icon to open the Font Library.

 The Fonts Library consists of the following font categories: All, Local, Google, Adobe, and Shared.
 In the category All, you will see all the fonts and styles added to your Font Library.
 You can, of course, add and remove fonts to create your personal font settings.
 Each member of your account can customize the Font Library.

 To remove a font from the list uncheck the green tick icon – it’ll change into a red sign icon.

-Google fonts are available in the Font Management in the Google fonts section.
+Google fonts are available in the Font Library in the Google fonts section.
 To add them to your fonts library just choose a specific font and click the plus sign in the right upper corner – the font will be added to your fonts library right away and it’ll be marked with a green tick sign.

 Since Google fonts is an extensive resource, apart from the regular Search, we’ve incorporated a sorting system to help you search for your favorite fonts easier.
 It’s enough to choose specific categories and the system will display only those fonts.

+Select a text element on the canvas and open the Font Library from the font picker.
+Then, click Shared where you can upload fonts.
 Name your font, choose a style from the list and upload the appropriate file to the app in the WOFF format.

 Remember to check the box to confirm that you have all the legal rights to use the font in your designs.